OGRECave/ogre-next/Docs/src/manual/hlms.md

 -   Improve loading time by baking as much information as possible offline.
 -   Certain formats can't be batched at runtime for UV atlas (i.e.
-    PVRTC2) and thus needs to done offline.
+    PVRTC2) and thus it needs to be done offline.

 TBD